 4. Practice Regulated Breathing Regularly

-Using breathing methods is a simple approach to manage your body, relieve stress, and unwind.
-All controlled breathing techniques improve with practice and become more efficient with time because you won't need to focus as much.
+Using breathing methods is a simple approach to managing your body, relieving stress, and unwinding.
+All controlled breathing techniques improve with practice and become more efficient with time because you won’t need to focus as much.

 How to do it is as follows: